Welcome to Sage Knowledge

 - What do I do if there is conflict?

 These questions may seem overwhelming.
-But, just like you wouldn’t learn how to swim by jumping into the deep end of a pool and trying to keep your head above water, you wouldn’t necessarily learn good leadership habits by simply being in a leadership role.
+But just like you wouldn?t learn how to swim by jumping into the deep end of a pool and trying to keep your head above water, you won?t necessarily learn good leadership habits simply by being in a leadership role.
 The good news is that there is a lot of information available to help you develop the competencies you need to engage in effective leadership.

 Over the past several generations, scholars and practitioners have been crafting definitions of leadership.
-Yet, no universal definition has ever been adopted.
+Yet no universal definition has ever been adopted.
 The same is true when it comes to developing one universal leadership theory.
-George R. Goethals and Georgia Sorensen, prominent leadership scholars, discuss this challenge in their book, The Quest For a General Theory of Leadership.
-Despite the variation in definitions and theories, many contemporary scholars agree on one thing: leadership is a process that involves influencing people or causes in an effort to work toward a shared goal.
+Prominent leadership scholars George R. Goethals and Georgia Sorensen discuss this challenge in their book The Quest for a General Theory of Leadership.
+Despite the variation in definitions and theories, many contemporary scholars agree on one thing: Leadership is a process that involves influencing people or causes in an effort to work toward a shared goal.
 In this resource, you will find 10 skills that can help you develop the competencies you need to engage in the leadership process.

-Interpersonal interaction plays an important role in leadership as being able to collaborate, share diverse ideas in an open environment, and offer support to one another can lead to both a better outcome and a better overall experience for those involved.
+Interpersonal interaction plays an important role in leadership, as being able to collaborate, share diverse ideas in an open environment, and offer support to others can lead to both a better outcome and a better overall experience for those involved.
 Are you able to engage in emotional intelligence, build trust, demonstrate vulnerability, and foster empathy to contribute to meaningful interpersonal interactions?

-Interpersonal interaction also involves the ability to effectively communicate.
-You can probably recall a negative communication experience in your life, possibly resulting in a misunderstanding, strain on a relationship, or unsuccessful project.
-Leaders, however, need to be able to listen to others, appropriately convey a message, mitigate their biases, and effectively deal with conflict.
+Interpersonal interaction also involves the ability to communicate effectively.
+You can probably recall a negative communication experience in your life that resulted in a misunderstanding, strain on a relationship, or an unsuccessful project.
+To avoid these types of situations, leaders need to be able to listen to others, appropriately convey a message, mitigate their biases, and effectively deal with conflict.

-While many interpersonal interactions occur one-on-one, they also take place in groups, teams, and organizations with multiple individuals at once.
+While many interpersonal interactions occur one on one, they also take place in groups, teams, and organizations with multiple individuals at once.
 Think about a time when you worked with others on a project and everyone just seemed to click.
-While that experience is the ideal goal, it’s important to note that positive group dynamics often do not happen by chance.
-That is why it is crucial that the leader models expectations, builds connections between members, facilitates discussions on goals and strategies, and mitigates power dynamics.
+While that experience is the ideal goal, it?s important to note that positive group dynamics often do not happen by chance.
+That is why it is crucial that the leader models expectations, builds connections between members, facilitates discussions about goals and strategies, and mitigates power dynamics.

 Leadership is proactive and future-oriented, requiring strategic planning.
-For example, what is your organization’s vision, mission, goals, and strategies?
+For example, what is your organization?s vision, mission, goals, and strategies?
 As a leader, it is essential to engage in the strategic planning process.
-And, it is imperative that this process is inclusive with measurable outcomes so the whole team knows where they are going, how they plan to get there, and the identified checkpoint that will help them know when they have arrived.
+And it is imperative that this process is inclusive with measurable outcomes, so that the whole team knows where they are going, how they plan to get there, and the identified checkpoint that will help them know when they have arrived.

-It’s important to remember that leadership is not always easy, even if everyone gets along and the organization is moving toward an agreed-upon vision.
+It?s important to remember that leadership is not always easy, even if everyone gets along and the organization is moving toward an agreed-upon vision.
 There will be problems; some you will be able to foresee and plan ahead for, whereas others will emerge unannounced.
-Regardless of the type of problem, leaders are able to mobilize people and resources to engage in creative problem solving to generate solutions to complex issues.
+Regardless of the type of problem, leaders can mobilize people and resources to engage in creative problem solving to generate solutions to complex issues.

 As we come full circle back to the notion of process-oriented leadership, it is important to remember the role of influence.
 Whether influencing a person or influencing a cause, leaders must be able to inspire, persuade, or model the behaviors needed to reach the goal at hand.

 In reading this, you might be asking yourself, “Can I lead without being in a formal leadership position?”
 Absolutely.
 For one, you can lead from any level within a group.
 You can influence others and help shape group dynamics as the president of your organization, but you can also do so as a general member.
 You can solve problems by being the supervisor, but you can also come up with creative solutions as an everyday employee.
 You can engage in inclusive practices through your role on a formal committee, or you can simply share ideas to help make your social circle more inclusive.
-Leadership, in this sense, is more about influence rather than position.
+In this sense, leadership is about influence, rather than position.

 - Bolman, L. G., & Deal, T. E. (2017).
 Reframing organizations (6th ed.).
 Jossey-Bass.